royratcliffe/OCCukes/README.md

 ### Environment Support

-Finally, set up your `features/support/env.rb`; contents as follows.
+Set up your `features/support/env.rb`; contents as follows.
 The Ruby code below defines a Cucumber `AfterConfiguration` block for daemonising the Cucumber process and waiting for the wire server to begin accepting socket connections.
 This block runs after Cucumber configuration.
 You can copy this code from [`features/support/env.rb`](https://github.com/royratcliffe/OCCukes/blob/master/features/support/env.rb).

 ```ruby
 AfterConfiguration do |config|